-Contents
+Table of Contents

-The Office of Global Education, Role and Function 3
+1. The Study Abroad Office, Role and Function 3

+Policies

-Academic Eligibility 4
+2. Academic Eligibility 4

-Financial Eligibility 4
+3. Financial Eligibility 4

-Disciplinary Eligibility 4
+4. Disciplinary Eligibility 4

-Study Abroad and Travel Risk Management 5
+5. Study Abroad and Risk Management 5

-Study Abroad Application Requirements 5
+6. Study Abroad Application Requirements 5

-Credit Transfer for Study Abroad Courses 5
+7. Credit Transfer for Study Abroad Courses 6

-Academic Requirements While Studying Abroad 6
+8. Academic Requirements While Studying Abroad 6

-Study Abroad Courses and Course Approval 6
+9. Study Abroad Courses and Course Approval 6

-Standards of Conduct While Studying Abroad 6
+10 Standards of Conduct While Studying Abroad 7

-Study Abroad Costs: Billing/Invoicing 7
+11 .Study Abroad Costs: Billing/Invoicing 7

+12 .
 Financial Aid/Scholarship and Studying Abroad 8

-Withdrawing From a Study Abroad Program 8
+13 .Withdrawing from a study abroad program 8

+Procedures

-Study Abroad Risk Management Guidelines 9
+14 Study Abroad Risk Management Guidelines 9

-Study Abroad Application Procedures 10
+15 Study Abroad Application Procedures 10

-Transcript and Credit Transfer Procedures for Study Abroad Courses 10
+16 Credit Transfer Procedures for Study Abroad Courses 10

-Study Abroad Course Approval Procedures 11
+17 Study Abroad Course Approval Procedures 11

-Studying Abroad and University of Scranton Housing 12
+18 Studying Abroad and University of Scranton Housing 11

-Health, Safety, and Security 12
+19 .Health Safety, and Security 12

+a.
+Participant Safety

+b.
+Parent/Guardian/Family's Role

+c.
+University of Scranton's Role

+d.
+Resources for Safety

-Frequently Asked Questions 15
+20 Frequently Asked Questions 14

-Information for Parents 19
+21 .Information for Parents 19

-The Office of Global Education, Role and Function
+The Study Abroad Office, Role and Function:

-The Office of Global Education (OGE) is dedicated to facilitating access to international educational opportunities for students.
+The Study Abroad staff is dedicated to facilitating access to international educational opportunities for students.
 We serve as a resource for study abroad information and act as the liaison between students abroad and various University offices.
 If you decide to study abroad, we will assist you with information about appropriate study sites, method of application, duration of study, academic plan, course selection, living arrangements, transfer of credit, approval of credit, financial aid and housing.

-Location:
+Staff and Location:

-The OGE office is located on the first floor of O'Hara Hall.
-The office is open Monday through Friday from 8:30 a.m. to 4:30 p.m.
-Students are welcome to "drop in" to speak to staff during office hours, but if individual attention is desired, it is highly recommended that you make an appointment.

-Appointments can be made by contacting the OGE staff via the email address studyabroad@scranton.edu
+The IPS office is located on the 5th floor of the St. Thomas Hall Communications Wing.
+The Communications Wing is located between St. Thomas Hall and the John Long Center and the easiest access point to the office is the elevator located in the alleyway between The John Long Center and St. Thomas.
+The office may also be accessed via the bridges located on the 4th and 5th floors of St. Thomas Hall.
+The office is open Monday through Friday from 8:30 a.m. to 4:30p.m.
+Students are welcome to "drop in" at any time, but if individual attention is desired, it is highly recommended that you make an appointment.
+Appointments can be made by contacting the IPS administrative assistant or the Study Abroad Director via email or phone.